acmcarther/dylib_fun/src/dylib_codegen.md

 ```
   First, the dylib-yielding method itself:

   We're going to employ `libloading` here, with the path provided, to open that new crate up!
-We're also going to hand wave the crate-path to dylib path part for now, as `get_lib_path`.
+We're also going to hand wave the crate-path to dylib path part for now, as `lib_path`.
 ```rust
   pub fn as_live_dylib(&self) -> Library {
     Library::new(self.lib_path()).unwrap()